from small one page howto to huge articles all in one place

 DESCRIPTION

-Pass in onoff set to 1 to tell the library to include the header in the body output for requests with this handle.
+Pass the long value onoff set to 1 to ask libcurl to include the headers in the write callback (CURLOPT_WRITEFUNCTION(3)).
 This option is relevant for protocols that actually have headers or other meta-data (like HTTP and FTP).

-When asking to get the header info passed to the same callback as the body, it is not possible to accurately separate them again without detailed knowledge about the protocol in use.
+When asking to get the headers passed to the same callback as the body, it is not possible to accurately separate them again without detailed knowledge about the protocol in use.

 It is often better to use CURLOPT_HEADERFUNCTION(3) to get the header data separately.